crodier/software-blog/_posts/2025-05-05-the-deliberate-software-process.md

 # The "Deliberate Software Process" - a new standard for software process deliery [DRAFT]

-Planning and designing software is the most critical portion - problem analysis and design.
+Planning and designing software is the most critical phase of a major software delivery - problem analysis and design.

 Why are you solving a problem, why this particular problem, and in this particular way?
-How much will it cost, and what is the benefit? (cost/benefit)
+How much will it cost, and what is the benefit?

 Without well documented answers to these questions, we must pause before beginning any medium to large software system endeavor.
-Seemingly minor details (for example consistency / eventual consistency), recovery from failure, scaling, and latency, once launched, can become key dimensions for your software success.
+Seemingly minor details for example consistency / eventual consistency, recovery from failure, scaling, and latency, can become key dimensions for your software success or failure.

-It is easy to make these decisions informally in a small team setting; however, it is then difficult for a team of more than about ten people to review the analysis.
-There is a key virtue at Amazon, where they want to "poke holes", and seek "disconfirmation of beliefs", at this design and project launch phase.
-This leads to careful project prioritization, and careful assembly of any non-trivial software effort.
+It is easy to make these decisions informally in a small team setting; however, it is then difficult for a team of more than ten people to review the analysis.

+A key virtue at Amazon,
+is a step where engineers "poke holes", and seek "disconfirmation of beliefs", at this design and project decision phase.

+This leads to 1) careful project prioritization, and 2) careful assembly of any non-trivial software effort.

-Amazon use documents
+Amazon use _documents_
 to make this process "scalable", allowing people outside the group reviewing the problem.

-This allows management, along with engineering leaders from across a large group to make meaningful comments on plans and designs, and ask important questions.
+Strong documents allow management, along with engineering leaders from across a large group to make meaningful comments on plans and designs, and ask important questions.

-Here we outline refinements to this process, which can be re-used as an approach to any software system
+Here we outline refinements to this document driven project 1) selection and 2) design process

+This "Deliberate" process can be re-used as an approach to any software system.

-### The "Deliberabe Software Process"
+### The "Deliberate Software Process"

 1. **PRFAQ** - a press release about the project and the benefits to the customers
 2. **High Level UML use cases** - a list of use cases which are created or impacted by the software change